 Now owned by Google, the videos you launch on YouTube can get indexed on the world's largest search engine quickly.
 Don't forget to apply search engine optimization (SEO) strategies on your YouTube channel and launches - most especially by optimizing your titles and video descriptions with a target keyword phrase.
-ProBlogger nails the basics in this excellent article.
+Brian Dean nails the basics in this excellent article.

 It is not wise to host your videos on your own blog due to the size of video files will lag you down way too much.
 YouTube is an excellent help in this regard.
 You can host videos there for free, gain the SEO advantage, and then embed them on your own blog.
-Check out this Udemy Blog article about using YouTube for business for more information.
+Check out this Shopify Blog article on how to start using YouTube for business for more information.

 This site allows you to share photographs via your mobile device.
 It is similar to Pinterest, in that you can create boards that focus on specific topics.

 Here again, remember how important it is to stay centered.
 Make sure your photographs are what your audience wants to see.
 This is not to say you shouldn't post items of general interest, but your profile as a whole should draw your desired audience and provide value to them.

 Instagram's Getting Started page is an excellent place to learn about the platform.
-The Social Media Examiner's article on using Instagram for business is an excellent primer for finding out more about this very visual social media channel.
+The Hootsuite's article on using Instagram for business is an excellent primer for finding out more about this very visual social media channel.

 There are other social media possibilities, and new ones appear regularly.
 For most of us, though, one of the already-popular channels will serve our needs well and deliver maximum promotional benefit.
 Of course, your business is unique, and you should make use of the social media avenues that best fit your own niche and style.
 If there is a lesser-known channel where your audience tends to gather, you should be there with them.
 Whatever you do, don't overextend yourself.
 Everything you do online is a reflection of your capabilities, and your content marketing is a reflection of your content strategy.